markusMM/VSelectBNN/README.md

 # VSelectBNN
-Another version for probabilistic weights and variable selection sampling.
+Bayes-by-Backprop using probabilistic variable selection sampling and coefficients.

 This repositiory basically reproduces Bayes by Backprop in a minimalistic way and uses optimization in form of creeping (unparameterized) samples.
 This, especially in the variable selection problem, assuming a Bernoulli prior, provides a marginal distribution over many possible frozen states of the system.